steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

 ### Configuring `yarn-site.xml`

-From the perspective of Spark, the key requirements are
+From the perspective of Spark, the key requirements are:

 1. The YARN timeline service must be running.
 1. Its URL is known, and configured in the `yarn-site.xml` configuration file.
 1. The user has an Kerberos credentials required to interact with the service.